camusicjunkie/PowerLFM/README.md

 Get-LFMConfiguration
 ```

-* Run a function from PowerLFM to test the configuration like.
+* Run a function from PowerLFM to test the configuration.

 ```powershell
 Get-LFMAlbumInfo -Artist Cher -Album Believe